|

 * Please remember to check the Planning Department’s website for Planning Commission agendas and schedules, as final meeting dates, times, locations and agendas may vary.
 Planning Commission agendas are typically posted on the Friday before the Commission hearing.

-Questions, comments, and suggestions on this planning effort should be directed to:
+comments, and suggestions on this planning effort should

 San Francisco Planning Department